Stryker Black Ops by Innovative Diet Labs with 100mg of Real Ephedra.

 Want some help with deciding on what product to purchase?

-Don’t be shy!
-Send us an e-mail and we’ll be there to help you pick the right product based on your goals.
+Do nott be shy!
+Send us an e-mail and we will be there to help you pick the right product based on your goals.

 Have you tried Stryker Black Ops?
-If so, TELL US what you think!
-Just because WE think a supplement is great doesn’t mean that YOU will too.
-That’s why your feedback is so important.
+If so, tell us what you think!
+Just because WE think a supplement is great does not mean that YOU will too.
+That is why your feedback is so important.
 We want to offer the products you LOVE, not the ones you tolerate.
 Post your comments about the product below!

 1. Asano Tsuguyoshi (2001).
 Clinical report on root extract of perilla plant (Coleus forskohlii) ForsLean ® in reducing body fat.
 Asano Institute.
 Tokyo, Japan.